AwaizMd/Notes/javascript-notes.md

 **Arrays in JavaScript**
 Now that we know a bit about variables, let's move on to arrays and array-methods.

-If we have declared a lot of variables, it makes sense to store them somewhere.
-Otherwise it will be difficult to keep track of all of them.
-Arrays are one way of storing a variable.
+Array is a datastructure which allows to store a coolection of items, such as numbers, strings, objects, or even other arrays.
+Arrays are useful for organizing and managing groups of related data.

 ```javascript